 Wind Loadings Screen

-To access this screen double-click on Wind Loading in the state variables list in the main window.
+To access this screen, double-click on Wind Loading in the state variables list in the main window.

-Within the wind loadings screen, you can either use a default time series for loadings, a constant wind loading, or enter dynamic loadings.
+Within the wind loadings screen, you can either use a default time series for loadings, a constant wind loading, or enter time series loadings.

 Wind may be an important driving variable because it determines the stability of blue-green algal blooms, affects reaeration or oxygen exchange, and controls volatilization of some organic chemicals.
 Wind also can affect the degree of mixing in estuaries.
 Wind is usually measured at meteorological stations at a height of 10 m from the ground surface and is expressed as m/s.
 Wind is less important for rivers and streams.

 For the default time series, wind is computed using a complex Fourier series of sines and cosines for a 365-day repeating period with a user-supplied mean value.
-The edit box for the mean value (in m/s) appears in the upper right hand of the wind loadings screen, visible when “Use Default Time Series” is chosen.

 For more information on wind, see section 3.7 of the technical documentation.